DJKampouris/Azure-Analytics-and-AI-Engagement/openai/Setup-Document.md

 	> **Note:** Please create a workspace by the name "DPoC-OpenAI".

 5. **Copy** the workspace GUID or ID.
-You can get this by browsing to [https://app.powerbi.com/](https://app.powerbi.com/), selecting the workspace, and then copying the GUID from the address URL.
+You can get this by browsing to [Power BI](https://app.powerbi.com/), selecting the workspace, and then copying the GUID from the address URL.

 6. **Paste** the GUID in a notepad for future reference.